 One potential plot proposed by writer and story editor Flint Dille and creative director Jay Bacal would have involved Optimus Prime embarking on a journey to discover the origin of the Transformer race, as well as find out that their home planet is actually a giant robot itself.
 Using the Matrix, the planet Cybertron would have transformed into a robot to face off against the evil Transformer planet Unicron, a pawn of the Quintessons.
 Their script was written in response to the original movie draft which they saw as incoherent, but was discarded shortly after presenting it to the executives.
 However, some elements of their script did turn up in the finished film, and a drastically reimagined origin story for the Transformers was detailed in the cartoon's third season - the Quintessons, minor one-scene villains in this film, were reimagined as the creators of the Transformers and had no ties to Unicron.

-Almost all of the new characters that appear in the movie were newly designed.
+Nearly most of the new characters that appear in this movie were newly designed.
 The Hasbro toys were based on the movie's character designs.
 The exception was Ultra Magnus, who already had a toy in the Japanese "Diaclone" line.
 His character model was based on the toy, and given new colors.

 In the original script, "Life Sparks" would have had a very important role.
 No such objects are ever mentioned in the finished movie.
 However, a full decade later in Beast Wars: Transformers (1996), Sparks were canonically introduced into the Transformers franchise.